soundpress/RulesOfNYC/docs/c34/index.rst

    (2) be listed on all statements of registration in which the Principal Officer lobbies on behalf of the registered client;

-   (3) certify all Reports pursuant to Section 3-222 of the Lobbying Law;
+   (3) certify all Reports pursuant to § 3-222 of the Lobbying Law;

    (4) be the recipient of all official communications sent by the Lobbying Bureau; and